mykter/TagTime-desktop/README.md

 # Contributing

 Contributions welcome!
-This is a fun side-project, and your use-case might be different to mine.
+This is a fun side-project, there's lots to do, and your use-case might be different to mine.
 Please see the CONTRIBUTING.md file for design and development info.

 ## Beeminder